Arns Innovations summary

 Structure and index

-Semantically encode the invention by problem, use case, route, proof ladder, buyer type, and adjacency.
+Semantically encode the invention by problem, use case, route, proof ladder, buyer type, and strategic adjacency.

 Derive new surfaces